100,000 Strong in the Americas

 Why the Americas

 The future of the people and nations of the Americas is inextricably linked.
-As the Hispanic population in the United States surpasses 50 million, Americans increasingly recognize a shared connection and stake in this region.
-The Western Hemisphere represents a thriving market of nearly a billion people.
-Approximately 40 percent of U.S. exports go to our Latin American and Caribbean neighbors, and Latin American exports to the U.S. are even higher.
-The middle class in Latin America has grown by 50 million in the last decade alone.
-By 2060, the population in the Americas is projected to be greater than that of China, and more deeply linked to the U.S. by trade, culture, and family ties than any other region.
-Against this future landscape, 100,000 Strong will deepen relationships across the Hemisphere, enabling young people to understand and navigate the rich tapestry of shared values and culture and lead the process of greater commercial and social integration key to our region’s long term security and prosperity.
+The Hispanic population in the United States is more than 50 million and continues to grow.
+The middle class in Latin America has grown by 50 million in the last decade, and this growth will continue thanks to the region’s vast manufacturing, agricultural, and mineral resources.
+Approximately 40 percent of U.S. exports go to our Latin American and Caribbean neighbors.
+There is more energy in the Americas than the Middle East.
+By 2060, the population in the Americas is projected to be greater than that of China and we will be each other’s vendors and clients.
+100,000 Strong will deepen relationships across the Hemisphere that enable young people to explore the Americas, understand our shared values and various cultures, and lead the process of greater commercial and social integration that will provide for increasing security and prosperity.

-To implement the President’s vision, the Department of State established a public-private partnership with NAFSA: Association of International Educators, the world’s largest nonprofit association dedicated to international education, and Partners of the Americas, a leading voluntary and development agency with over 45 years of experience in the Americas.
-Our matching grant program leverages private and corporate giving so that universities and colleges can expand study abroad programs and make international study more broadly available.
+To implement the President’s vision, the Department of State has established a partnership with NAFSA: Association of International Educators, the world’s largest nonprofit association dedicated to international education, and Partners of the Americas, a leading voluntary and development agency with over 45 years of experience in the Americas.
+We help educational institutions develop partnerships that make international study more broadly available to all students.
+Our matching grant program leverages private and corporate giving so that universities and colleges can expand study abroad programs.
 This unique public-private partnership will educate and prepare tomorrow’s leaders through today’s investment by corporations, schools, and governments who understand the value of connecting the hemisphere through its young people.
-Enhancing productive people-to-people ties is a key component of the partnership vision that underlies President Obama’s policy in the Americas and 100,000 Strong in the Americas: changing lives, connecting countries, and forging a shared future in this hemisphere.